-- 1. Students born before January 1, 1957. - Medical Exemption: To claim a medical exemption, a letter must be provided from the student's doctor, signed on his/her stationery, stating the medical reason(s) why the student is not able to receive the measles and/or Rubella vaccine(s) and for how long - a permanent or temporary medical condition warranting exemption. - Religious Exemption: For details on how to claim religious exemption, please visit the Student Health Services website.
+- 1. Students born before January 1, 1957. - 2.
+Medical Exemption: To claim a medical exemption, the student must submit the Personal Physician Immunization Waiver form signed by their personal physician. - 3.
+Religious Exemption: For details on how to claim religious exemption, please contact the Health Compliance office at 305-348-2688.

-To prevent delays in the ability to register for classes, all of the above documents requesting medical or religious exemptions must be received by the Student Health Services at least four weeks prior to registration.
+To prevent delays in the ability to register for classes, all documents requesting medical or religious exemptions must be received by the Student Health Services at least four weeks prior to registration.